- Facility Entry Policies

 Campus Recreation supports and values an individual’s right to access and utilize recreation facilities, restrooms, locker rooms, programs, and services in accordance with an individual’s gender identity and gender expression.
 Individuals shall be permitted to participate in programs and and activities in accordance with that person’s consistently asserted gender identity.
 For more detailed information, please refer to our Locker Room policies, Intramural Sports policies, and Sport Club Handbook.

-Our family policy encourages members and guests to bring children to use the Rec Center and MBAC for drop-in recreational use any time these facilities are open.
+Our family policy encourages patrons to bring children to use the Rec Center and MBAC for drop-in recreational use any time these facilities are open.
 A parent or legal guardian must sign a Liability Waiver for all children under 18 years of age prior to the first use of the facility or programs.
-(The child’s name goes on the top of the first page, and the parent signs and prints their name on the back.)

 Special policies related to children are in place.
 See below.